This post lists some of the best things to do in Rome in June, updated for 2023.

 You'll find people in the streets partying all along the parade route on Saturday!

 During the days leading up to the parade, there will be concerts, film screenings, and other events.

-RESCHEDULED: Go to a Championship Football Game
+12. Attend a Football Game

 In Rome, football (soccer) is the most popular sport.

 Two main clubs compete in the Olympic Stadium during the regular season.
-This event is exciting because Rome will be hosting multiple European Football Championship games.

 On June 4th, AS Roma plays Spezia Calcio

 Even if you’re not a huge fan of this sport, you might still want to see a match just to discover how this city supports its team!

 And, if you want to see behind the scenes, you can also take a tour of the Olympic Stadium

 World-class musicians come to Rome for the annual Rome Chamber Music Festival.